ankitbit/Introduction-to-Econometrics/orientation.md

 ## 5. Understanding the Cien-DS Package
-structure of the cien_ds package relevant to a data scientist, i.e.: folders corresponding to collections, job runner, utils base model and writing an assignment model & training model, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model.md using the model tester, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model_tester.md
+structure of the cien_ds package relevant to a data scientist, i.e.: folders corresponding to collections, job runner, utils base model and writing an assignment model & training model, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model.md

+- **How to run the models?**

+The need to run the machine learning models (both assignment or training) can be due to either of the following reasons:
+- Checking how well your model is performing in terms of training error;
+- Checking what values an assignment model is computing as part of final computations;
+- Writing the values computed by your model to the database which is MONGODB in our case.

+So, we can accomplish all these objectives and many similar like them using our **model tester**.
+The objective of the model tester as the name says is to run the model as part of testing procedures.
+However, even if we are not testing and actually willing to write directly into the database, the model tester is something that we have to use.

+In order to run model tester, we have to change the diretory inside the CIEN-DS

+using the model tester, refer to: https://bitbucket.org/cienbcn/cien-ds/src/78260a75aa963074bff268b870117559534ddc66/docs/model_tester.md

 ## 6. structure of our Mongo database: entity collections, data logs, job logs, also some basic info on mongo, such as this: https://cienbcn.atlassian.net/wiki/spaces/DAT/pages/82706433/2.+MongoDB